Endometriosis Supportive Therapy: Can Endometriosis Be Treated Without Surgery?

 Conventional Treatment of Endometriosis

 Traditional treatment for endometriosis often involves medication or surgery.
-Medications can include pain relievers and hormonal therapies.
+Medications can include anti-inflammatory pain relievers and hormonal therapies.
 In the near future medications will include targeted biomolecular non-hormonal therapies, but they are not here yet.
-Pain relievers are obviously a symptom reducing band-aid and are not intended to treat, so we will not discuss them here either.
-They can certainly help in overall management but we will focus on “treatment” in this article.
+Pain relievers are mainly a symptom reducing band-aid and are not intended to treat, so we will not discuss them here either.
+They can certainly help in overall management, but we will focus on “treatment” in this article.

 Hormones aim to either shut down ovarian function (in other words, cut off estrogen) or at least regulate the menstrual cycle, and progesterone analogs, to potentially reduce the growth of endometriosis tissue.